Hi there, friends!

 Tamron 24-70mm f2.8 – This is the only non-Nikon lens in my collection.
 Although it’s a wonderful lens, I have to keep calibrating it often in order to keep its sharpness.
 I use this lens during the ceremony only.
 Sometimes, when I am in a very tight space I will pull it out of my bag, but it doesn’t happen often.

 70-200mm f2.8 – Ok, let’s talk about THE lens.
 I absolutely love what this lens can do, but I really dislike how heavy this lens actually is.
 It’s one of my fastest lens, so quick to focus and it creates a beautiful bokeh and the image colors are just a-ma-zing.
 But again, I don’t use it too often because it’s so heavy that after just a few shots my hands are hurting so badly.
 I do use it at every single wedding during the ceremony though.
-I can’t even think about shooting a ceremony without this lens.
+I can’t even think about shooting a ceremony at a big church without this lens.
 It allows me to zoom in very close as to not disturb the ceremony.

 I cannot achieve my photographic style after sunset without the help of my flash system.
 I never bring my flashes to engagement sessions, but on a wedding day, I can’t survive without them.
 I have 1 SB-910 and 2 SB-700.
 On a wedding day, during the reception, I have 2 of them set off camera and one on camera.